NetLogo/Time-Extension/README.md

 *ts-get logotimeseries logotime column-name*

 Reports the value from the *column-name* column of the *logotimeseries* in the row matching *logotime*.
 If there is not an exact match with *logotime*, the row with the nearest date/time will be used.
 If there are multiple rows with the same logotime, only one will be returned.
-In such a case, it is recommended to use ts-get-range to return a list of all times within a range instead.
+For LogoTimeSeries containing multiple rows with the same logotime value, using ts-get-range to return a list of all times within a range is recommended instead of *ts-get*.
 If "ALL" or "all" is specified as the column name, then the entire row, including the logotime, is returned as a list.

     print ts-get ts (time:create "2000-01-01 10:00:00") "flow"
     ;; prints the value from the flow column in the row containing a time stamp of 2000-01-01 10:00:00